HeyyyBooo/DSA/LinkedList.md

           return;
       }
 ```
-But the followup is to use no extra space change it in place.
+But the follow-up is to use no extra space change it in place.
 So its  a relative to morris algo.
 here we need to traverse right most element of left subtree and connect it with the right subtree and make left subtree null until everything is flattened.

-![][image1]
 ```cpp
   void flatten(TreeNode* root) {
          if (!root)